AI4WORK-Project/sliding-work-sharing/README.md

   - the robot may be blocked and thus unable to continue its work, so that it requires human support
 - depending on the situation, SWS should support the decision if/when a human should be called for help.

-The SWS management should decide if/when a human should be called to help the robot.
+The SWS management should support the decision if/when a human should be called to help the robot.
 This decision depends on:

 - the time that the robot is already blocked
 - the battery status of the robot